tbeaulieu/framebuilder2d/README.md

 ## Framebuilder 2D

 This is a react based app built utilizing Konva.
-Feel free to fork or play around with is.
+Feel free to fork or play around with as is.

+Live version can be found here: [https://tbeaulieu.github.io/framebuilder2d/](https://tbeaulieu.github.io/framebuilder2d/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).